hakre/pcre.php/README.md

 $ git archive -o hakre-pcre.php.tar.gz HEAD
 ~~~

-The package will be generated in the project root (which is
+The package will be generated in the project root then which
-ignored by the project's `.gitignore` under such a name).
+git will highlight as new files.

 Existing files are being overwritten but files should be
 reproducible per the revision.